martin41goudxpw/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable code that can be easily understood and maintained by others.
 Remember, code is read far more often than it is written.
 Invest time in modularizing your code, using descriptive names for variables and functions, and always consider future scalability and adaptability.
 Additionally, embrace the power of testing and debugging as integral parts of your coding process.
 Lastly, keep learning and adapting; in a field as dynamic as programming, staying updated with best practices and new technologies is key."

 Word count: 150 words.

+# 2024-02-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written.
+Optimize for clarity and understandability first, as they are key to efficient collaboration and fewer bugs in the long run."

+In practice, this means using appropriate abstractions, avoiding unnecessary complexity, commenting your code effectively, and following established best practices and design patterns.
+Continuously refactor your code to improve its structure without changing its external behavior.
+And never underestimate the importance of testing, as it verifies and reinforces the simplicity and robustness of your codebase."